Practice and theory of brain imaging - Summer 2023

 You will find the course easier if you have done some brain imaging analysis before, but that is not a requirement.

-See below for more detail - but please apply to join by filling in the form.
+See below for more detail - students applied to join by filling in the a Google form.

 So, if you can, find your group before you fill in the form, and fill the form in, on behalf of your group.
 If you can’t find a group, don’t worry too much, we will try and find you a group to work with.